Foot FractureEn Español (Spanish Version)

 - A lump or visible deformity over the fracture site

-The doctor will ask about your symptoms, physical activity, and how the injury occurred.
+You will be asked about your symptoms, physical activity, and how the injury occurred.
 The injured area will be examined and an

 of the foot will be done.